 My Doctor Misdiagnosed Me.
 Is This Medical Malpractice?

 When you are suffering from an illness that is affecting your life on a day-to-day basis, you should be able to rely on an experienced doctor to diagnose the issue at hand.
 But, what happens if your doctor misdiagnoses you?
-Here, the Baltimore medical malpractice attorneys at The Law Offices of Evan K. Thalenberg, P.A. discuss when a misdiagnosis can become medical malpractice, and how to move forward with your case if you or a loved one suffered due to negligence from a healthcare provider.
+Here, the Baltimore medical malpractice attorneys at The Law Office of Evan K. Thalenberg, P.A. discuss when a misdiagnosis can become medical malpractice, and how to move forward with your case if you or a loved one suffered due to negligence from a healthcare provider.

 What Is the Difference Between Misdiagnosis and Malpractice?